-Essential skills, experience and competencies to undertake the post linked to the job description and personal specification for the post; These need to specific, measurable and linked to the post.
-The 1-1, supervision, APDS and TNA processes should help determine these levels, eg a Very high level of skills, experience etc would be evidenced by no gaps in the TNA process.
+Experience and knowledge to undertake the post linked to the job description and personal specification for the post.
+These need to be specific, measurable and linked to the post.
+The 1-1, supervision, APDS and TNA processes should help determine these levels, eg a Very high level of experience & knowledge would be evidenced by no gaps in the TNA process.